nehemiaobati/codeigniter/.clinerules/clinerules.md

         *   **Secondary Actions:** Use `btn-outline-secondary` or `btn-secondary`.
         *   **Destructive Actions:** Use `btn-danger` or `btn-outline-danger`.
     *   **Alerts/Messages:** All user feedback MUST be handled via the `partials/flash_messages.php` partial, which uses theme-aware Bootstrap alert classes.
+# Todo List (Optional - Plan Mode)

+While in PLAN MODE, if you've outlined concrete steps or requirements for the user, you may include a preliminary todo list using the task_progress parameter.

+Reminder on how to use the task_progress parameter:

+1. To create or update a todo list, include the task_progress parameter in the next tool call
+2. Review each item and update its status:
+   - Mark completed items with: - [x]
+   - Keep incomplete items as: - [ ]
+   - Add new items if you discover additional steps
+3. Modify the list as needed:
+		- Add any new steps you've discovered
+		- Reorder if the sequence has changed
+4. Ensure the list accurately reflects the current state

+**Remember:** Keeping the todo list updated helps track progress and ensures nothing is missed.<environment_details>
+# Visual Studio Code Visible Files
+app/Views/auth/register.php

+# Visual Studio Code Open Tabs
+app/Config/Custom/AGI.php
+app/Views/auth/login.php
+app/Views/auth/register.php
+app/Views/contact/contact_form.php
+app/Config/Custom/Recaptcha.php
+app/Libraries/EmbeddingService.php
+app/Libraries/MemoryService.php
+app/Libraries/RecaptchaService.php

+# Current Time
+05/11/2025, 2:08:40 pm (Africa/Nairobi, UTC+3:00)

+# Context Window Usage
+25,665 / 1,000K tokens used (3%)

+# Current Mode
+ACT MODE